 For Prospective Doctoral Students

-In the 2017-2018 study year, doctoral students are admitted to 14 doctoral study programmes.
-The University Senate has established the number of doctoral study places per study programme.
+In the 2018-2019 study year, doctoral students are admitted to 14 doctoral study programmes.

-Five student place vacancies in total formed according to the annual contract between the Ministry of Education and Research and Tallinn University, and University-supported vacancies, are distributed according to the general ranking results after the entrance exams during the admission period by the decision-making committee decreed by the Vice-Rector for Research.
+Six student place vacancies in total formed according to the annual contract between the Ministry of Education and Research and Tallinn University, and University-supported vacancies, are distributed according to the general ranking results after the entrance exams during the admission period by the decision-making committee decreed by the Vice-Rector for Research.
+Two student place vacancies are distributed according to the general ranking results after the entrance exams during the admission period by the decision-making committee decreed by the Director of the School of Natural Sciences and Health.

 |Studies of Cultures||6|